WetlandEcologyLab/Grad_Feldman_Elana/Field22/README.txt

 Overview of data cleaning process:
--0s were entered as needed in the Measurement columns -Plot values were separated into Group and Density columns -More forms of cleaning were completed in the DataCleaning.R file: values were changed to mid-points, 0s for cover estimates were nudged to a trace value, column names were fixed
+-0s were entered as needed in the Measurement columns -Plot values were separated into Group and Density columns -More forms of cleaning were completed in the DataCleaning.R file: values were changed to mid-points and made decimals, trace values were added to the 0s for the beta distribution, values greater than 99% were made .995 for the beta distribution, some column names were changed

 Species codes used in scripts:
 ALPR = Alopecurus pratensis